UncleRus/MultiOSD/doc/settings.md

 ### VMODE

 OSD composite video mode.
 Used only when jumper "PAL" on MinimOSD is not closed.
-Value will be applied after reboot.
+Value will be applied after OSD reboot.

 Type     | Size
 -------- | --------